 It's been said that getting old is not for the faint of heart ... and that's perhaps truer in the workplace than anywhere else.

-From this, we see that age-related discrimination isn’t going away any time soon.
-However, if you’re an older worker, you can keep it at bay with the right tactics.
+However, if you're an older worker, you can keep age discrimination at bay with the right tactics.
 These include:

 Learning and practicing strategies that prevent you from being seen as obsolete

 Clearly showing that your experience is valuable to (and lucrative for) your company

 Knowing your rights when it comes to being hired and fired, and knowing how to make yourself stand out by tailoring your resume and using hiring technology wisely

 Here are some ways to stay competitive in today's job market and in your own specific employment role, as well as stretch yourself out of your comfort zone.

 Whether you want to strengthen a current skill or acquire new knowledge to enhance your career, education keeps your mind sharp and shows that you're still interested in being your best for not only yourself, but also for your company.

 For some of us, this means moving rather far outside our comfort zone — but it can provide a huge payoff in getting key projects that will paint you as a valued team member.
 If you're in a job search, you can get hired more quickly if you have current technical skills.